 The declaration and payment of dividends is at the discretion of the Board and will be influenced by ongoing capital structure management.
-In 2020, FEI paid \$160 million in dividends, compared with \$150 million in 2019 and \$142 million in 2018.
+In 2021, FEI paid \$165 million in dividends to its parent company, FHI, compared with \$160 million in 2020 and \$150 million in 2019.
 There are a number of BCUC imposed conditions intended to ring-fence FEI from its parent corporation.
 These restrictions include a prohibition on the payment of dividends unless FEI has in place at least as much common equity as that deemed by the BCUC for rate-making purposes.
 FEI's dividend policy is intended to ensure that FEI maintains at least as much common equity as that deemed by the BCUC for rate-making purposes.